Top AR-10 Rifles Review, Price List, and Buyer’s Guide

 - Accessories – Most parts of the AR-10 are replaceable and customizable.
 Though you can obtain parts from different manufacturers, it’s important to note that there are models or variants that may require proprietary parts for them to actually work.
 These parts may be more expensive than others, so you must always check for the availability of small replaceable parts or their alternatives on the market.

 - Weight – the rifle’s weight affects the shooter’s level of comfort throughout the shooting course.
-Usually, lighter rifles are more preferable than heavier rifles to avoid or delay muscle strain.
+Usually, lighter rifles are more preferable to heavier rifles to avoid or delay muscle strain.
 Gas rifles are generally lighter than piston rifles, but the weight is predominantly determined by the material quality of the rifle’s parts.

 - Accuracy – the rifle’s accuracy actually depends on the rifle’s achievable range.
 If a target is over 500 yards away, you may not hit it if your rifle doesn’t achieve an effective 500-yard or more range.
 Also, the optics used with the AR-10 can also directly influence the shooting accuracy.
 Some scopes work better with some models or variants, while some can only provide mediocre aim no matter what model or variant you use it with.